isoAdvector/isoAdvector/README.md

 * Vuko Vukcevic <vuko.vukcevic@fsb.hr> (Code review, profiling, porting to foam-extend, bug fixing, testing)
 * Tomislav Maric <tomislav@sourceflux.de> (Source file rearrangement)

-# Acknowledgement

-The isoAdvector concept and code was developed at DHI and was funded by a Sapere Aude postdoc grant to Johan Roenby from The Danish Council for Independent Research | Technology and Production Sciences (Grant-ID: DFF – 1337-00118).
-Co-funding is also provided by the GTS grant to DHI from the Danish Agency for Science, Technology and Innovation.